bekk/bekk-christmas/post/functional/functors-redux.md

 ## The consequences of the laws

 The laws might seem a bit random and not very helpful at first glance, but it can actually help us a lot.
 To be a functor the structure/container/context has to follow these laws.
 It can not do anything weird with the function that is passed inn.
 The only thing it can do is apply the function to the value in the context.
 The functor might have some extra logic around when to apply the function.
-A list might be empty so there would be nothing to apply the function and similarly with `Maybe`.
+A list might be empty so there would be nothing to apply the function to and similarly with `Maybe`.
 Take a look at [last years article](https://functional.christmas/2019/20) to see a more complex example.

 With these rules in place for what constitutes a functor makes it very clear how a functor behaves.
 So if we see it in code or talk about it with fellow coders we know exactly how it should behave! 😄